We work for an independent and regenerative Cascadian bioregion as part of an interconnected world of bioregional movements.

 The Cascadia bioregion sits on the east coast of the Pacific Rim, defined through the watersheds of the Columbia, Fraser and Snake Rivers, stretching all the way from Alaska to northern California, as far east as the Yellowstone Caldera, and for as far as the salmon swim.

-The Cascadia Department of Bioregion is a 501(c)3 non-profit organization and social movement.
+The Cascadia Department of Bioregion is a non-profit organization and social movement.
 We work to protect the things we love, grow a positive regional identity, increase the independence and autonomy of our bioregion, reverse harmful colonial mindsets and policies, and grow a network of bioregional movements around the world.